All Products

-Adds rows to a table.
+Adds one or more rows to a table.

 Syntax

-INSERT INTO table[subquery][@dblink ] [ ( column [, ...] ) ]
+INSERT INTO table[subquery][@dblink] [ ( column [, ...] ) ]

 { VALUES ( { expression | DEFAULT } [, ...] )